sqlite/sqlite/README.md

         ../sqlite/configure --enable-all

 Almost all makefile targets require a "tclsh" TCL interpreter version 8.6 or later.
-The targets marked with "(requires tcl-dev)" also require the TCL development libraries.
+The "tclextension-install" target and the test targets that follow all require TCL development libraries too.  ("apt install tcl-dev").
+It is helpful, but is not required, to install the SQLite TCL extension (the "tclextension-install" target) prior to running tests.
+The "releasetest" target has additional requiremenst, such as "valgrind".

 On "make" command-lines, one can add "OPTIONS=..." to specify additional compile-time options over and above those set by ./configure.
 For example,